 About me :

 Dr. James Naigus (b.
-1987) is the Instructor of Horn at the University of Central Missouri.
+1987) is Lecturer of Horn at the University of Georgia Hugh Hodgson School of Music.
 He studied horn with Jeffrey Agrell at the University of Iowa, studied horn and composition with Paul Basler at the University of Florida during his masters degree, and while attending the University of Michigan for his undergraduate degree studied with Soren Hermansson, Bryan Kennedy, and Adam Unsworth.
+Prior appointments include the University of Central Missouri and the University of Iowa.

-He has played with the Waterloo-Cedar Falls Symphony, Orchestra Iowa, Brevard Symphony Orchestra, Gainesville Chamber Orchestra, Valdosta Symphony Orchestra, Ocala Symphony Orchestra, Oskaloosa Symphony Orchestra, Adrian Symphony Orchestra, Dearborn Symphony Orchestra, and soloed (on horn) with many regional professional choirs in Florida.
+He has played with the Wichita Symphony, Waterloo-Cedar Falls Symphony, Orchestra Iowa, Brevard Symphony Orchestra, Gainesville Chamber Orchestra, Valdosta Symphony Orchestra, Ocala Symphony Orchestra, Oskaloosa Symphony Orchestra, Adrian Symphony Orchestra, Dearborn Symphony Orchestra, and soloed (on horn) with many regional professional choirs in Florida.
 He has toured Europe in 2017&2014 and South America in 2011 as a member of the American Chamber Winds.
 Naigus has been a guest clinician and composer-in-residence at American Horn Quartet founder David Johnson's summer workshop in Daytona Beach for several years.
-He has also performed on recitals at the 2014 MidNorth Horn Workshop, 2013 Midwest Horn Workshop, the 2016, 2014 and 2013 Southeast Horn Workshops, and the 2015 and 2013 International Horn Symposiums.
+He has also performed on recitals at the 2014 MidNorth Horn Workshop, 2013 Midwest Horn Workshop, the 2018 and 2017 Midsouth Horn Workshops, the 2018, 2016, 2014 and 2013 Southeast Horn Workshops, and the 2015 and 2013 International Horn Symposiums.

 As a member of staff at the prestigious Kendall Betts Horn Camp for the last three years, Naigus has designed and taught an aural harmony music theory course.
-Over the last several years he has also co-developed and taught a general music course at the University of Iowa entitled "Creativity in Music."
-This course is an exploration into how and why music works through critical listening, composition, and improvisation.
 Additional teaching interests include music theory, concert and commercial composition, and film music.
+He is also the co-founder of the Cor Moto Horn Duo with Drew Phillips, and co-editor of the Creative Hornist and Technique Tips columns in the Horn Call, the journal of the International Horn Society.

 Naigus' compositions have been performed throughout the United States and beyond, with enthusiastic reception and rave review.
 In 2013 he was the Composer-in-Residence at the Southeast Horn Workshop in Richmond, VA.
 In 2009 he was awarded an honorable mention award in the International Horn Society Composition Contest.
 He has written commercial compositions for clients such as Google, University of Michigan, University of Florida, and University of Iowa.
 He is currently published by RM Williams Publishing and Veritas Musica Publishing.